 Since I’ve been getting constant messages from friends and people who seem to appreciate my hair more than I do :P, I finally decided to dedicate a post for it.
 It took me quite a long time to write about it because frankly, I don’t have a hair care routine.
-You see, when you’re constantly travelling, there’s just no way you can maintain one or even afford a trip to the salon every other weekend – calendar wise and wallet wise!
+You see, when you’re on the go, there’s just no way you can maintain one or even afford a trip to the salon every other weekend – calendar wise and wallet wise!

 I’m one of those girls that don’t own a hairdryer, curler, straightener, etc. mainly because I don’t have space in my suitcase and because I don’t really use them.
 I don’t use hair products either and no, I’ve never tried dry shampoo before.
 The only chemical treatment I’ve done to my hair is hair colouring.
 So I guess you’d understand why it literally took me ages to write this post! *hehe*

 Nonetheless, I managed to put together some tips on how I maintain it instead because for a girl on the go and for the amount of torture I literally put my hair through, it’s still pretty much healthy — read on!

 First, let’s start with my hair texture: after chemically treating it with hair dye (multiple times including bleach), it’s still safe to say I can easily walk straight out of the shower, leave it to dry and comb it using my fingers and still get away with it.
 You’d think I blow dried it, combed it and applied whatever serum they constantly advertise on TV.
 I’m not saying it’s perfect, God knows how much problems (and money) these follicle strands on my head have caused (and cost) me.
 But it’s definitely low-maintenance, let’s give it that!